arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ## Overview

-The Arduino PLC IDE can help configure network connectivity on the Opta™, offering an edge for industrial applications.
-Such industrial applications can be enhanced with its integration of IoT capabilities.
+The Arduino PLC IDE offers multiple possibilities to expand the connectivity of your industrial applications.
+The integration of the PLC IDE with the Arduino IoT Cloud allows you to create advanced HMI for your professional solutions that can be controlled in real-time in multiple ways and devices.

 TODO Add image - A brief overview indicating connection between PLC IDE and IoT Cloud